Appraisals

 Barbotine (handpainted with slips), Sherwin & Cotton c.1888

-For collections we can offer a quick overview for the same fee, group up to 24 tiles in a photograph and we will advise any tiles of particular interest or importance and overall value.
+For collections we can offer a quick overview, group up to 24 tiles in a photograph and we will advise any tiles of particular interest or importance, overall value, and may make other comments that may be pertinent.
+The fee of £12 is payable for each group of 24.

-If we are interested in buying we will say so and we will offer up to 30% more in part exchange for tiles we have for sale.
+If we are interested in buying we will say so, we will offer up to 30% more in part exchange for tiles we have for sale.

 We are specialist in english glazed wall/fireplace/furniture tiles from the 19thC and early 20thC up to about 1920, other tiles we can not provide as full information.